Skip to content

 RequirementCurrent Public Baseline

-Law degreeJD from law school for licensed-attorney path
+Law degreeJD from an ABA-accredited law school for the licensed-attorney path

-Accession routeStudent, licensed attorney, active-duty military, reserve component
+Accession routeStudent, licensed attorney, active-duty military applicant, or reserve-component pathway

 Training Accessions

 The public JAG pages explain that new officers start with Officer Training School (OTS) and then move into the Judge Advocate Staff Officer Course (JASOC) at Maxwell AFB.
-That is unusually direct published guidance and gives this field one of the clearest specialty training pipelines on the public recruiting site.
+OTS is approximately eight weeks and focuses on military officer fundamentals, professional customs, and Air Force culture.
+JASOC is the JAG-specific course covering military justice under the Uniform Code of Military Justice (UCMJ), the Manual for Courts-Martial, military administrative law, legal assistance practice, claims procedures, and the full range of JAG practice areas.

 Candidates still comparing officer routes can use the AFOQT study guide for general accession context, but the real gate here is the JD and bar pathway.